Are you a tradesperson? Join WE Pro

 Olive Oil

-Olive oil is often suggested for treating wooden chopping boards, and whilst it helps to accentuate the colour of the timber, it is not the most suitable protective treatment for wooden worktops.
+Olive oil is often suggested for treating wooden chopping boards and whilst it helps to accentuate the colour of the timber, it is not a suitable protective treatment for wooden worktops.

 Olive Oil